You can find so many rules of writing that it can become a little confusing. I could probably list a hundred or more.

 You might be sending your writing off to an editor or proofreader.
 But you still have to proofread your writing before you do.

-If you don’t have outside help, then it’s vital that you carefully proofread your work.
+If you don’t have outside help, then it’s vital that you carefully proofread your work before you publish your writing.

 You can read my earlier article that goes into all the details of proofreading.